 Climate Change is a global phenomenon and its adverse impact has become more pronounced over the years.
 The impact has wreaked havoc in almost all the parts of the world and the BIMSTEC region is no exception.
-Recognizing the adverse impact of climate change on the lives and livelihood of the people and the serious threat that it poses to the region, the BIMSTEC Leaders agreed to explore collaborative initiatives and enhance cooperation in environmental protection and sustainable development under the Environment and Climate Change Sector.
+Recognizing the adverse impact on the lives and livelihood of the people and the serious threats that it poses to the region, the BIMSTEC Leaders agreed to explore collaborative initiatives and enhance cooperation in environmental protection and sustainable development under the Environment and Climate Change Sector.